skx/kilua/README.md

 such as "c", "markdown", or "lua".
 The default configuration file sets the mode based upon the suffix of the file you're editing.

-If you wish to change the mode interactivally to Lua, for example, then run:
+If you wish to change the mode interactively to Lua, for example, then run:

     M-x syntax("lua")